-We Provide Court Case filing and Copy Services throughout District of Columbia
+We Provide Court Case filing, Copy and Process Serving Services throughout the state of District of Columbia

 When you must deliver or pick up important court documents or have your urgent notification delivered in District of Columbia, we are here to make sure that happens.
 A.C.E.
 Process Servers will serve

 any defendant, respondent, witness or adverse person in District of Columbia at any address and at any time needed.
 You can count on us to carry out your directives and connect with the subject of your matter.

 A.C.E.
 Authorized Process Servers travel extensively throughout District of Columbia and are available to assist you immediately.

 A.C.E.
 District of Columbia manages professional court document services in District of Columbia.
 Trials in District of Columbia courts are often held only after extensive pre-trial procedures that in more than 90% of

 cases lead to a default judgment.
 Territory outside of District of Columbia, such as the District of Columbia or American Samoa, often have courts established under federal or territorial law which

 substitute for a state court system, distinct from the ordinary federal court system.
 You can count on A.C.E. as thousands of other happy clients have for twenty years.
 Cases in District of Columbia courts

 begin in a trial court where lawsuits and criminal cases are filed and evidence is exchanged.
 District of Columbia State trial courts are usually located in a courthouse in one of the counties